What Happens If You Use Body Wash in Your Hair: Is It Safe or Harmful?

 Can body wash cause scalp irritation?

-Is it safe to use body wash as a shampoo in emergencies?
+Is it safe to use body wash as shampoo in emergencies?

 How does body wash differ from shampoo?